 - Pocket Coffee – This is a cold weather treat in Italy (it would melt on store shelves in the summer), but you can find it year-round online as well as at some specialty shops (it’s often on the shelves at my local Cost Plus World Market, although it’s mislabeled as being from Germany).
 It’s liquid espresso inside a dark chocolate shell.
 You want this.
 You also want to eat it in one bite, lest the espresso get all over you.

-- Limoncello – Make your own limoncello at home (it’s very easy, and I’ll be publishing the recipe I use here on the site soon) and give it as gifts in decorative bottles.
+- Limoncello – Make your own limoncello at home (it’s very easy – here’s my limoncello recipe) and give it as gifts in decorative bottles.
 You can buy it, too, but where’s the fun in that?

 - Panettone Baking Paper – Prep your favorite Italy-loving chef for his or her holiday baking with some baking papers for panettone, Milan’s signature Christmas bread.
 Maybe you’ll get a loaf in return.